essif-lab/framework/docs/terms/pattern-guardianship.md

  - to add a rule that says: "Alice may only transfer funds out of Dick's savings account if that transfer has been explicity approved by Dick.
  This allows guardianship arrangements to be created and maintained in a way that is appropriate to the situation of all stakeholders.

-Note that in general, rights and duties may refer to entities other than the %guardian% or %dependent%, e.g. a third party against whom a right or duty may or must be exercised.
+Note that in general, rights and duties may refer to entities other than the %%guardian|guardian%% or %%dependent|dependent%%, e.g. a third party against whom a right or duty may or must be exercised.
 Still, such rights and duties can only be formulated for entities that are recognized to exist, i.e. are legal entities for, the governing jurisdiction.